THE TRUE STORY OF A MOTHER AND DAUGHTER’S UNBREAKABLE BOND

 MIMI AND DONA has been well-received in film festivals around the world and was broadcast nationally on PBS in November, 2015.

-MIMI AND DONA was broadcast nationally in November, 2015, on the PBS series Independent Lens and is now available on DVD.
+MIMI AND DONA was broadcast nationally in November, 2015, on the PBS series Independent Lens.
+Now available on DVD and streaming on Amazon.

 Nancy Spielberg, Executive Producer